Skip to main content

 • Automation boundary – which ledger entries can be extracted automatically from logs vs. which require human annotation (e.g., “this failure was caused by a known scanner firmware bug”)?

 • Cross-vault knowledge – can experience ledgers be shared across vault instances (e.g., our lab’s fMRIPrep experience is useful to another lab running the same pipeline)?
-What are the privacy implications?
+What are the privacy implications of sharing operational profiles?

-• Relationship to DataLad Catalog – the DataLad Catalog already provides metadata browsing; could the experience ledger be surfaced through a similar interface?
+• Relationship to DataLad Catalog and Registry – the DataLad Catalog provides metadata browsing, and the DataLad Registry already indexes 23,000+ datasets.
+Could the experience ledger be surfaced through these existing interfaces?

 See Also #